pystardust/ytfzf/README.md

 ## Loop menu prompt

 Off by default.
-Can be turned on using option -l.
+Can be turned on using option `-l`.
 Or setting

 ```
 export YTFZF_LOOP=1